 Pulse surveys are often focused on key drivers of employee engagement.
 This includes job satisfaction, communication between teams and team members, relationships with leaders, work-life balance and the overall work environment.
 Sometimes these shorter employee surveys are used to tackle distinct topics or time periods.

 Pulse surveys are rapidly becoming more popular because they are shorter and lessen the amount of time it takes for employees to give their feedback.
 This helps HR collate feedback faster and measure the results much easier, which means they can make informed decisions quicker.

 While annual employee surveys are still important to do, frequent pulse surveys allow HR to get a quick snapshot of employee sentiment either every month or every quarter.
 They allow people in senior leadership roles to have regular check-ins with employees, map our trends, and provide quick improvements.
 Here are some other benefits of regular employee engagement surveys.

 By centralising feedback and splitting surveys into appropriate employee categories, responses become more relevant and meaningful.
 And because this information can be accessed at regular intervals of your choosing, you can get a far greater feel for where your staff is across a range of issues in real-time.

 More Granular Results

-Employees tend to respond better to shorter bursts of relevant questions than a general 100 question annual employee engagement survey.
-This leads to more accurate richer information than can be achieved with an annual survey.
+Employees tend to respond better to shorter bursts of relevant questions than to a general 100 question annual employee engagement survey.
+This leads to more accurate and richer information than can be achieved with annual employee surveys.
 Additionally, by including more open-ended questions, companies can collect a larger volume of data.

 However, while many in the survey and customer sentiment industry have understood for years that open-ended questions lead to more significant insights , letting employees use their own words to describe their workplace engagement does create a large amount of unstructured data that needs to be analysed.